-introduced Senator Lockyer legislation to implement the Commission's recommendation in the 1984 legislative session, but elected to refer the bill to interim study when the Commission on Status of Women indicated it did not believe the bill went far enough.
-The Senate Judiciary Committee held an interim hearing on the bill in 1984, and the Law Revision Commission decided to hold its recommendation in abeyance while the Commission on Status of Women pursued its ideas.
+Lockyer introduced Senator legislation to implement the Commission's recommendation in the 1984 legislative session, elected to refer the bill to interim study when the Commission on Status of Women indicated it did not believe the bill went far enough.
+The Senate Judiciary Committee held an interim hearing on the bill in Law Revision Commission decided to hold 1984, and the recommendation in abeyance while the Commission on Status of Women pursued its ideas.